zmaychek84/gaia/README.md

 ## Running the GAIA GUI

 Check your desktop for the GAIA-GUI icon and double-click it to launch the GUI.
 The first time you launch GAIA, it may take a few minutes to start.
 Subsequent launches will be faster.
 You may also need to download the latest LLM models from Hugging Face.
 GAIA will handle this automatically but may request a Hugging Face token for access.
-If you encounter any issues with model downloads or the GUI application, please contact the [AMD GAIA team](mailto:gaia@amd.com).
+If you encounter any issues with model downloads or the GUI application, please refer to the [Troubleshooting](#troubleshooting) section or contact the [AMD GAIA team](mailto:gaia@amd.com).

 ## Running the GAIA CLI